VirtusLab/git-machete/docs/source/cli_help/github.rst

   Synchronizes with the remote repository:

-    1. checks out open PRs for the current user associated with the Github token and also traverses the chain of pull requests upwards, adding branches one by one to git-machete and checks them out locally as well,
+    1. checks out open PRs for the current user associated with the GitHub token and also traverses the chain of pull requests upwards, adding branches one by one to git-machete and checks them out locally as well,
     2. deletes unmanaged branches,
     3. deletes untracked managed branches that have no downstream branch.